COG-UK/docs/upload-instructions.md

 **You will not be able to upload data until your key has been added to the server.**
 **Your username will begin with <code>climb-covid19-</code>.
 Remember to use this prefix when accessing systems later.**
 **The server accepts public SSH keys only.
 You will not be allowed to login with a password.**

+For questions and assistance with registration, please contact use the `#account-requests` Slack channel.

 ### 1. Prepare your data
 We are accepting: